 - Answer the questions first before you go to the next.

-- Not only have I completed my Physics homework, but also my history essay.
+- Not only have I completed my Physics homework, but I have also completed my history essay.

 - Since Kenny was short, he did not apply to the army.